sjlloyd07/portfolio_projects/hardware_store/README.md

 <br>

 # Data
 The mock dataset used in this analysis was sourced from this [retail store computer hardware inventory dataset](https://www.kaggle.com/datasets/ivanchvez/hardwarestore?select=hardwareStore.csv).

-The dataset was downloaded to local storage before data preparation took place utilizing Microsoft Excel and PostgreSQL.

 A complete list of data preparation steps can be found [here](hardware_store/data_prep.md) and included the following:
 -  [inspection and upload](/hardware_store/data_prep.md#inspection-and-upload) of the dataset to a table in a newly created database